KBRL

 KBRL (1300 AM) is a radio station broadcasting a news/talk format.
 Licensed to McCook, Nebraska, United States, the station is currently owned by Armada Media.

 History

 The station went on the air on Sept.
-26, 1947 as KBRL, a radio station built by Roy Lenwell.
-Lenwell retired and sold the station to Edwin S Towell III from Falls City, NE in 1972.
+26, 1947 as KBRL, a radio station built by Roy Lenwell and William J. Cox.
+Lenwell retired and sold the station to Edwin S Towell III from Falls City, Nebraska in 1972.
 The Santee Family purchased the station in January 1977.
-The station became a country station in 1977 and was sold to Jerry Venable and his bunch from KFNF in September 1981, and changed the calls to KSWN on 1982-10-11.
+The station became a country station in 1977 and was sold to Jerry Venable and his bunch from KFNF in September 1981, and changed the call sign to KSWN on 1982-10-11.
 On 1990-04-03, the station changed its call sign back to the current KBRL.